-Everyone is uniquely different, so it makes sense that when two people came together there would always be a set of unsolvable issues.
-And being in relationship with someone means you are accepting a set of unsolvable problems.
-This was a normal part of healthy relationships.
-For relationships to work out, compromise was a big part and necessity.
+Everyone is uniquely different, so it makes sense that when two people come together, they would experience some disagreements at some point in the relationship.
+And being in a relationship with someone means you are accepting the difference in viewpoints or perspectives.
+Furthermore, having disagreements or not always seeing eye-to-eye is a normal part of healthy relationships.
+Though, for relationships to function, compromise is a necessity.

 This means both of you need to give up something, not just one of you.
 Healthy compromise is about two people, coming from two different perspectives, finding a mutual solution to a problem.
-Healthy compromise means when you reach an impasse and you are not sure how to get out of it, the two of you in a relationship make shifts in your behavior to resolve the impasse with mutual desires to make your relationship flow again.
+Healthy compromise means when you reach an impasse and you are not sure how to get out of it, the both of you make adjustments to your behavior to resolve the impasse with mutual desires to make your relationship flow again.

 In contrast, unhealthy compromise is often one-sided.
 Unhealthy compromise mostly means that one person is doing the heavy lifting, giving up things that are important to them or adjusting their values over and over again.

 With a healthy compromise, two people will be trying to figure something out.
 With an unhealthy compromise, one partner will be asked to give something while the other won’t.
-A relationship based on one person's sacrifice won't continue to work over time.
-A relationship based on healthy compromises, however, will.
+A relationship based on one person's sacrifice won't continue to work in the long run.
+However, a relationship based on healthy compromises will.

 Next time you ask for your partner to give up something, be prepared to offer something to the table yourself.
-That shows balance, a sense of fairness and a willing to compromise yourself—not just ask your partner for compromise.
-There is win-win for both parties.
+That shows balance, a sense of fairness and a willingness to compromise yourself—not just ask your partner for compromise.
+There can be a win-win for both parties.

 An unhealthy compromise may have an individual goal, but more often, they are made with some idea that they'll be good for the health of the relationship as a whole.
 When one person keeps making sacrifices for the relationship without a specific mutual goal, without the other person doing much, it's a formula for the end of a relationship.
-So if you feel like you are continually being asked to give things up "for the sake of the relationship", you're making one-sided sacrifices instead of reaching a resolution with your partner on actual issues.
+So, if you feel like you are continually being asked to give things up "for the sake of the relationship," you are making one-sided sacrifices instead of reaching a resolution with your partner on actual issues.

-Unhealthy compromise feels a lot like a subtraction, like you're the only one giving up things and getting nothing or not much back.
-If this one-sided relationship continues, the lack of balance breeds resentment and anger and in the end, the relationship won't survive.
+Unhealthy compromise feels a lot like a subtraction, as if you are the only one giving up things and getting nothing or not much back.
+If this one-sided relationship continues, the lack of balance breeds resentment and anger and in the end, the relationship may not survive.

 If you are in a relationship in which you feel like you are sacrificing all the time or sacrificing too much, you and your partner need healthy discussions and figuring out how the two of you can tackle problems together and how you can get back to a healthy place.

-The opposite is an unhealthy compromise, where, when you make a change, you become less of your authentic best self.
-You are making any change to your habits or lifestyle that reduces your spirit or keeps you from reaching your full potential as a human being.
+When making unhealthy compromises, you are changing in a way that moves away from being your authentic self.
+You are making changes to your habits or lifestyle that reduces your spirit or keeps you from reaching your full potential as a human being.
 You lose your aura of happiness and luster in life.

 When trying to figure out if the compromise is a healthy one, ask yourself the following questions: